knl5/knl5/README.md

 - 👋 Hi, I’m @knl5
 - 👀 I’m interested in web development and design.
-- 🌱 I’m currently learning to code.
+- 🌱 I’m currently in web development studies.
 - 💞️ I’m looking to collaborate on interesting projects and work in collaboration with you.
 - 📫 How to reach me kanelle.05.99@gmail.com